brimdata/zui/docs/Remote-Workspaces.md

 1uMRE9bZnbNAIY8tEOfIXOa8c2w committed
 ```

-To see our imported data as Pools in the Zed Lake:
+To see our imported data as pools in the Zed Lake:

 ```
 ubuntu# zapi ls